renniek/patch-seq/README.md

 This script will look into the current directory and check if FastQC has already been run for a given sequencing file.
 If not, it runs FastQC.
 At the end, it runs multiQC to compile a readable report with all samples.

 **Step 4**
 One quality control step after running FastQC/MultiQC is adapter trimming.
 This detects if sequencing adapters have been mistakenly incorporated into a read.
-If you see in a report that a given sample is contaminated by adapters, e.g., sample_X then do the following:
+If you see in a report that a given sample is contaminated by adapters, e.g., sample_X then do the following (not on the Oak server, but on your local computer - unfortunately I have not found a way to run this package on Oak):

 ```
-cd /oak/stanford/groups/sfowen/Data/scRNA_Data/<your_particular_directory>
+cd /Volumes/sfowen/Data/scRNA_Data/<your_particular_directory>
-sbatch /oak/stanford/groups/sfowen/Data/PatchSeqAlignment/run_fastp.sbatch <sample_X_R1>.fastq.gz
+bash /Volumes/sfowen/Data/PatchSeqAlignment/run_fastp.sh <sample_X_R1>.fastq.gz
 ```
 This script will automatically trim both R1 and R2 reads, and then save them as <sample_X_R1>.trimmed.fastq.gz and <sample_X_R2>.trimmed.fastq.gz